oracle/graaljs/docs/user/NashornMigrationGuide.md

 Graal JavaScript does not provide objects of the class `ScriptObjectMirror`.
 Instead, JavaScript objects are exposed to Java code as objects implementing Java's `Map` interface.

-Code referencing `ScriptObjectMirror` instances can be rewritten by changing the type to `Map`.
+Code referencing `ScriptObjectMirror` instances can be rewritten by changing the type to either an interface (`Map`, `List`) or the polyglot [Value](http://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Value.html) class which provides similar capabilities.

 ## Incompatibilities being worked on
 The following incompatibilities are present in Graal JavaScript currently.
 Future versions of Graal JavaScript will provide better compatibility to Nashorn in those areas.

 ### String `length` property
-Graal JavaScript does not tread the length property of a String specially.
+Graal JavaScript does not treat the length property of a String specially.
-I only provides one canonical way of accessing a String length: by reading the `length` property.
+The canonical way of accessing the String length is reading the `length` property.

 ```
 myJavaString.length;